andreaspe76/Portfolio_Project_4/README.md

 **Open the App**
 - Click **“Open App”** to view your live site
 - You should see Django’s success page or your custom homepage

+---

+### Forking the GitHub Repository
+- Go to the repo.
+- Click *Fork*.

+### Creating a Local Clone
+- Go to the repo.
+- Click *Code* → copy HTTPS link.
+- Run `git clone <url>`.

+---

+## Credits
+- Code Institute tutorials.
+- Django & Bootstrap documentation.
+- StackOverflow for validation snippets.
+- Pexels/Pixabay for images.
+- Font Awesome for icons.
+- Django 5 By Example book by Antonio Melé for booking form validation logic.
+- Django project by former Code Institute student (https://github.com/Pramilashanmugam/Restaurant) for inspiration and design ideas.

+---

+## Acknowledgements
+- Mentor for guidance.
+- Family for encouragement.

+---